albertz/Robot2/README.md

 The Super Special Laura Edition (1.6) (renamed to 'Hopper') is a special version for Laura and contains some modifications of the look onto the game...
 Version 1.7 now contains a complete new world with new mysteries and an ingame-leveleditor.

+(Project copied from [here](http://www.az2000.de/projects/robot2/), which includes some binary downloads.)

 # Leveleditor